Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Application to piecewise linear estimation

 \subsection{Results}

-Figure~2 compares the four oracle-based estimation strategies on one realization of driven autoregressive Poisson synthetic observations for three values of the scale parameter, corresponding to low, medium and high noise levels.
-Synthetic observations and memory terms are displayed in the first row; the underlying ground truth reproduction coefficient and its estimates obtained using the four different oracles are plotted in blue on the second row; third (resp. fourth) row compares the prediction (resp. estimation) ground truth and data-dependent oracles, and the associated optimal hyperparameters.
+Figure~2 compares the four proposed oracle-based estimation strategies, the Maximum Likelihood~\eqref{eq:ML-eq} and the state-of-the-art EpiEstim~\cite{cori2013new,thompson2019improved} estimators on one realization of generalized time-varying autoregressive Poisson synthetic observations for three values of the scale parameter, corresponding to low, medium and high noise levels.
+Synthetic observations and memory terms are displayed in the first row; the underlying ground truth reproduction coefficient and its estimates obtained using the four different oracles, Maximum Likelihood strategy and EpiEstim estimator are plotted on the second row; third (resp. fourth) row compares the prediction (resp. estimation) ground truth and data-dependent oracles, and the associated optimal hyperparameters.

-First of all, for the three noise levels, both the prediction and estimation data-dependent oracles, displayed as the orange curves in the third row plots and pink curves in the fourth row plots respectively, approximate very closely the true prediction and estimation errors, displayed as the red curves in the third row plots and green curves in the fourth row plots respectively, throughout the large range of regularization parameter explored.
+First of all, for all values of the scale parameter $\alpha$, both the Maximum likelihood and EpiEstim estimates achieve poor accuracy compared to the four oracle-based regularized estimates.
+Second, for the three noise levels, both the prediction and estimation data-dependent oracles, displayed as the orange curves in the third row plots and pink curves in the fourth row plots respectively, approximate very closely the true prediction and estimation errors, displayed as the red curves in the third row plots and green curves in the fourth row plots respectively, throughout the large range of regularization parameter explored.
 For low and medium noise levels, first and second columns in Figure~\ref{fig:pure}, the four oracles are flat enough in the optimal regularization parameter region so that the small differences between the selected hyperparameters are not visible on the obtained estimates, displayed in the second row, which are all of equal quality.
 When the noise level gets higher, all oracles are more picked around their minima and the hyperparameters selected by ground truth dependent or data-driven oracles are very close, yielding similarly good estimates.
 As expected, the 95$\%$ Gaussian confidence regions around the robustified data-driven oracles, computed from the $N = 10$ realizations of the Monte Carlo vector and displayed in deemed colors, thicken as the noise level increases, while remaining of reasonable size, demonstrating the stability of the parameter selection strategy relying on the data-driven oracles.